yashasvi9199/React.js/README.md

 - run ` npm i ` or `npm install`
 - run `npm run dev`

+To RUN JSON SERVER
+- ` npx json-server --wath $filePath --port $port`
+- we initialise port here so that it doesn't conflict with react server (3000)

 # About Vite

 This provides a minimal setup to get React working in Vite with HMR and some ESLint rules.